goulu/openbook-book-data/readme.txt

 * What happens if Open Library is slow, down, or unavailable?

-Open Library's cover and/or data servers may be slow, down or otherwise unavailable for periods of time.
-OpenBook timeouts in ten seconds (or the value configured in Settings) and displays a message where the data would normally go: "Open Library Data Unavailable".
+Open Library's cover and/or data servers are up most of the time, but this cannot be guaranteed.
+OpenBook times out in ten seconds (or the value configured in Settings) and displays a message where the data would normally go: "Open Library Data Unavailable".
 When Open Library becomes available, the book data will be displayed normally.

 * How do I change the display of OpenBook?